 $350–$500

-300 lbs of weight covers beginner through advanced training for most lifters.
-Cast iron plates are the standard — they don't degrade, hold their weight rating, and last indefinitely.
+300 lbs of plates and a 7-foot Olympic barbell in one purchase — covers beginner through advanced training for most lifters.
+Cast iron plates are the standard: they don't degrade, hold their weight rating, and last indefinitely.